-- We can take payment by card over the phone, or by internet transfer.
+- We can take payment by card over the phone, or by webpay.

 Are there any services you are not offering?

-We are not currently offering our free puppy parties, but our student nurse Laura Holderness is helping puppy owners via handouts and videos; for more info see this post.
+We are not currently offering our free puppy parties, but our veterinary nurse Laura Holderness is helping puppy owners via handouts and videos; for more info see this post.
 She is also available for free 1:1 puppy consults on a Wednesday evening at Torquay, at the time we would usually run puppy parties – please call us to book a slot.
 Otherwise we are open for the full range of services.

 General advice for pet owners